bersekee/NotSoBrutalCompany/README.md

 # Not So Brutal Company
-A hardcore mod for lethal company
+A hardcore mod for lethal company for me and my friends.

+# V1.2.2
+- Increased to overall difficulty and quota.
+- Added passif credits.

+# V1.2.1
+- Lots of bug fixing and ajustments.

 # Installation
 First, install BepInEx 5 into your game